Setiawangsa LRT station

+The station is planned as a future interchange with the upcoming MRT Circle Line of the KVMRT project.

 Location

 Setiawangsa station is situated in Ampang and near the Kuala Lumpur city limits, north from the commercial core of the city along Jalan Jelatek, which borders the hilly areas of Semarak to the west and a housing estate officially known as AU1 (also known as Taman Keramat Permai) to the east.
 The station takes its name from Taman Setiawangsa, a large housing estate just northeast up Jalan Jelatek, from which Jalan Jelatek meets at an intersection with Jalan Setiawangsa and Jalan Taman Setiawangsa.
 The station thus serves the localities of AU1, Semarak and Taman Setiawangsa, as well as enclosed areas.

 Design

 As an elevated station, Setiawangsa station contains three levels: The access points at street level, and the ticket area and adjoining platforms on the two elevated levels.
 All levels are linked via stairways, escalators and elevators designated for disabled passengers.
 The station utilises a single island platform for trains travelling in both directions of the line, and is entirely sheltered by a gabled roof supported by latticed frames.